 The problems associated with NP and NPEs are widely recognized.
-Regulatory agencies worldwide are responding to documented threats from exposure of humans and the environment to NP and NPEs.20 The response has been in the form of identifying alternative surfactants and encouraging their use.
-In the EU, legislation under the regulation on Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) limits the marketing and use of NP and NPEs for most uses, including cleaning products, teat dips, and pesticide co-formulants, to concentrations of less than 0.1%.21 In the US, the EPA has initiated an action plan under the Toxic Substances Control Act and through the agency's Design for the Environment/Safer Choice program to identify and encourage the use of substitutes for NP and NPEs.22 ftp://iris.metis.upmc.fr/laborie/Recherches%20Th%C3%A8se/Alkylph%C3%A9nols/Environmental%20fate%20of%20alkylphenols%20and%20APE%20-%20A%20review.pdf.
+Regulatory agencies worldwide are responding to documented threats from exposure of humans and the environment to NP and NPEs.
+The response has been in the form of identifying alternative surfactants and encouraging their use.
+In the EU, legislation under the regulation on Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) limits the marketing and use of NP and NPEs for most uses, including cleaning products, teat dips, and pesticide co-formulants, to concentrations of less than 0.1%.
+In the U.S., EPA has initiated an action plan under the Toxic Substances Control Act and through the agency's Design for the

-16 Schenectady International, 2002.
+14 Schenectady International, 2002.
 Alkylphenols Category: Section One, Development of Categories and Test Plans.
 Submitted to EPA for the HPV Challenge Program, Chemical Right-to-Know Initiative.

-17 Ying, G. G., Williams, B., & Kookana, R. (2002).
+15 Ying, G. G., Williams, B., & Kookana, R. (2002).
 Environmental fate of alkylphenols and alkylphenol ethoxylates-a review.
 Environment international, 28(3), 215-226.